eduvpn/documentation/API.md

 keypair and extract the public key using `crypto_box_publickey()` instead of using `exec()` to run the `wg` tool.

-**NOTE**: do NOT use the same WireGuard private key for different servers, generate one *per server*.
+**NOTE**: you MUST NOT use the same WireGuard private key for different servers, generate one *per server*.

 #### Prefer TCP

-The `prefer_tcp` parameter is currently only used in combination with the OpenVPN protocol.
+The `prefer_tcp` parameter is a hint for the VPN server for the OpenVPN protocol.

-If set the `yes`, the client indicates that a connection over TCP is preferred.
+If set to `yes`, the client indicates that a connection over TCP is preferred.
-The server MAY accept this and return an OpenVPN configuration with the TCP "remotes" first and thus have the client try to connect over TCP First.
+The server MAY accept this and return an OpenVPN configuration with the TCP "remotes" first and thus have the client try to connect over TCP first.

-The server MAY ignore the option, for example when the profile only supports WireGuard, or the OpenVPN process does not listen on TCP ports.
+The server MAY ignore the option, for example when the profile only supports WireGuard, or the OpenVPN configuration does not use TCP.

 ### Response